7 Tips to Buy a Used Car and Avoid Getting Ripped Off

 DeLorenzo recommends pre-qualifying for a loan at a bank or credit union before visiting a dealership.
 You can compare the offer with the dealer’s financing terms for better negotiating leverage.

-However, you also need to be okay with buying the vehicle as-is and securing your own financing.
-And be sure the owner has clear title to the car — in other words, don’t let anyone sell you a car they don’t legitimately own.
+However, you also need to be OK with buying the vehicle as-is and securing your own financing.
+And be sure the owner has clear title and owns the car outright.

-If cost is your primary concern, a private seller is likely to offer a lower price.
-A dealer folds overhead, repairs and marketing into its price.
+If cost is your primary concern, private sellers are likely to offer a lower price.
+A dealer folds overhead, repairs and marketing into its purchase price.

-It’s easy to focus on the numbers — age of the car, mileage and cost — but you also want to make sure you’re buying a car that’ll fit your needs for however long you expect to have it.
+It’s easy to focus on the numbers — age of the car, mileage and cost — but you also want to make sure to buy a used car that fits your needs for however long you expect to have it.
 If you have a growing family, you might want to rethink that two-door coupe or compact vehicle.

 “You want to make sure there’s enough room for you,” Montoya said.
 “Take a look at the cargo area.
 Take a look at how easy it is to see out of the vehicle.
 Test out the entertainment system.”